• Skip to primary navigation

 Bay leaves, whole spices, dry red chilies and sugar added to the hot mustard oil.

-Add 1 and ½ cups of thinly sliced onions and fry until they turn light golden brown (6-8 minutes).
+Add 1 and ½ cups of thinly sliced onions and cook until golden brown (6-8 minutes).
 Stir at regular intervals.

 Sliced onions added to the pan.

-Add 1 teaspoon chopped ginger and 1 teaspoon chopped garlic and fry until the onions are nicely browned, stirring frequently.
+Add 1 teaspoon chopped ginger, and 1 teaspoon chopped garlic and cook until the onions are nicely browned, stirring frequently.
 It will take 8-10 minutes.

 Ginger and garlic added to the pan.